ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 <!--more-->

-> "[Emily] lived across the street from Dr. Lockwood, in a little house that sat back near the hill."
+> "[Emily Mills] lived across the street from Dr. Lockwood, in a little house that sat back near the hill."
 >
-> "I was with him almost up to the last moment of this life and he told me he would give anything if he could go home.
+> "I was with [Earl Wolcott] almost up to the last moment of this life and he told me he would give anything if he could go home.
 He said that several times, so I expect he died thinking of you people at home he cared about."

 {{% toc "Jump To:" %}}